dianaluepke/bridgefoundry.github.io/README.md

 The site is deployed with Firebase hosting and should automatically deploy whenever a change is checked into master.
 If there are any issues, please send email to admin@bridgefoundry.org

+When we update the code-of-conduct or workshop-map, then we need to make some kind of change to this repo (such as this README) in order to trigger a new deploy.